NOTICE (Update on 5/21)

 In the beginning of 2019, he had shown his works concurrently at three locations, Roppongi Crossing 2019: Connexions at Mori Museum, ACT Vol.1 First Lingering Mist of Spring at Tokyo Arts and Space (TOKAS), and Dr. Reaper at KEN NAKAHASHI.
 During the above 3 exhibitions, at 10:56 am on March 9, he departed this world peacefully at the age of 45, under the warm company of his family.

-In 2020, Fukushima Trace (2018) and I touch Dream #1 (1999) were exhibited at the DOMANI: The Art of Tomorrow Exhibition 2020, and his paintings series which were exhibited at his last solo exhibition Dr. Reaper, will be also exhibited again for Yokohama Triennale 2020 Afterglow.
+In 2020, Fukushima Trace (2018) and I touch Dream #1 (1999) were exhibited at the DOMANI: The Art of Tomorrow Exhibition 2020, and his painting series which were exhibited at his last solo exhibition Dr. Reaper, will be also exhibited again for Yokohama Triennale 2020 Afterglow.
 Sato’s work will continue to be seen by many people at different times and places, now and on.

 - Title: Trace—presence of absence/absence of presence